Make the Most of the Learner Permit

 - Mix it up.
 Purposeful practice drives that focus on a specific goal (like hazard detection) complemented by more “everyday” drives can provide a good mix of deliberate structured practice and time to get comfortable behind the wheel.
 Teenagers need both.

 - Stay calm and focused.
 Stress and anxiety can make it difficult for teens to learn and for parents to supervise.
-Keep it cool in the car, avoid talking about sensitive non-driving topics, and remember it’s okay to pull over in a safe location to calm down if you need to.
-To stay on task, make a Practice Driving Plan together before you head out the door.
+Keep it cool in the car, avoid talking about sensitive non-driving topics, and remember it’s okay to pull over in a safe location to calm down when necessary.

 It's also important to encourage your teen to take an active role in identifying your state’s GDL provisions and sharing this information with you.
 Ask your teen why now is the time to learn how to drive and what will be most difficult.
 What your teen shares will tell you a lot about his or her readiness to drive and where you might need to spend extra time.
 Watch this video to Create the Right Learning Environment.